seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 implement *MysqlPostsRepository* or *MongoPostsRepository* or even *RedisPostsRepository* and everything will continue to work in our controller.

-Without using *PostsRepositoryInterface* we should check the instance of object passed to controller and choose a specific logic for it.
+Without using *PostsRepositoryInterface* we should check the instance of an object passed to a controller and choose a specific logic for it.
 For example different connections to storages and so on.
-Of course we can simply define methods with the same name, but our client code does not know anything about them without interface.
-When client code sees that an object implements an interface, it know what public methods are callable.
+Of course, we can simply define methods with the same name, but our client code does not know anything about them without an interface.
+When client code sees that an object implements an interface, it knows what public methods are callable.

 {% highlight php %}
 <?php